Dives 5 through

 at Angler's Reef.
 This was a good dive to see lots of fish and relax.

-Thanks again to Aaron's Dive shop, the best shop on Oahu for lots of
+Thanks again to Aaron's Dive shop, the best shop on Oahu

-STRESS & RESCUE QUALS
+DIVER STRESS & RESCUE

-May
+May 2009

 Aaron’s